Abandoned & Little-Known Airfields:

 Phil noted, “I was surprised to arrive at the site of the former Raleigh Municipal Airport to find it in the throes of development!

-A 6/29/10 aerial view shows the site of Raleigh Municipal Airport to have been taken over by development.
+A 2018 aerial view looking north showed the site of Raleigh Municipal Airport to have been taken over by development.

-However, eagle-eyed Maria Taylor-Perry pointed out one small patch of runway remains which remain:
+However, eagle-eyed Maria Taylor-Perry pointed out one small patch of runway remains which remained:

 a small trace of Runway 4 (a light colored patch running northeast/southwest, in the brown dirt),